Games & Quizzes

 /əˈlastik/

-Able to return to original shape after stretching. elastic material.
+Able to return to original shape after stretching.
+Material that can stretch and return to shape.

 /ˈneɡədiv/

-In mathematics, being less than zero. no. word or statement expressing denial. refuse to accept.
+In mathematics, being less than zero. no. The opposite to a positive electrical charge. refuse to accept.